-AP-35 Projects - 91.220(d)
+AP-35 Projects - 91.220(d) Introduction

-The PY2022 Annual Action Plan identifies a total of four (4) projects to be funded by the CDBG program.
-These projects include public services, infrastructure, homeless activities, and home repairs/rehabilitation, as well as allowable administrative costs.
-The projects identified will be completed no later than September 30, 2023, the end of the jurisdiction's second program year of the 2021-2025 Consolidated Plan.
+The PY2023 Annual Action Plan identifies a total of four (4) projects to be funded by the CDBG program.
+These projects include public services, and infrastructure, as well as allowable administrative costs.
+The projects identified will be completed no later than September 30, 2024, the end of the jurisdiction's second program year of the 2021-2025 Consolidated Plan.

 The priorities and allocations were established based on citizen and stakeholder participation in the Survey and the most recent Census data.
 St. Johns County will continue to support area non-profit agencies and participate with the Continuum of Care homeless providers to meet the needs of underserved residents within our community.
-Access to sufficient funding to meet the needs of our community's underserved remains a primary obstacle.
+Access to sufficient funding to meet the needs of our communities underserved remains a primary obstacle.
 Incoming funding from Federal, State, and local sources is not sufficient to meet all the needs identified by our residents and the data trends.